dan-sprague/FastBreak/README.md

 ## Use Case

 ### Biology
 Identifying the probable interval of time that population growth curves change behavior (exponential/linear/plateau) can be calculated in fractions of a second.
-Hypothesis testing on breakpoints can be performed using the Wald test.
+Hypothesis testing on breakpoints can be performed intuitively using the posterior samples, or using the Wald test if you're feeling frequentist.
 95% CI are reported for the slopes and breakpoint locations.

 <p align="center">
   <img src="https://raw.githubusercontent.com/dan-sprague/FastBreak/main/img/population_growth_mcmc.png" alt="Population Growth 1" width="90%"/>